bothe/EDAs/README.md

 https://arxiv.org/abs/1912.00819

 ## Acknowledgement
-This work has been performed as a part of SECURE EU Project
+This work has been performed as part of the SECURE EU Project

 https://secure-robots.eu/fellows/bothe/eda/